WebOrigami/docs/src/eg/intro.md

 In this intro, we're just transforming text, but you can transform anything in bulk, including images and other binaries.
 If you can write a function to transform a single thing in JavaScript, you can use `eg` to apply that transformation to an entire graph of things.

+## Traversing a transformed graph

 Significantly, `map` doesn't do all its work when invoked, but immediately returns a new explorable graph that will invoke the mapping function on demand.
 You can think of such an explorable graph as a _lazy dictionary_.
 The lazy dictionary doesn't have a permanent entry for "Alice", but if you ask for "Alice", the lazy dictionary will go and compute the desired value.

-In this `uppercase` example, `eg` does end up doing all the `uppercase` work — but only because we're asking `eg` to display the complete results.
+In this `uppercase` example, `eg` does end up doing all the `uppercase` work — but only if you ask `eg` to display the complete results.
 If you ask for a specific value, then only that value is computed:

 ```sh
 $ eg "map(greetings.yaml, uppercase)/Alice"